113ll3/Ibmclouddocscli/idt/commands.md

 #### `run-cmd`
 {: #run-cmd}

 * Parameter that is used to run code in the run container.
-Use this parameter if your image starts your application.
+Use this parameter if your image starts your app.
 * Usage: `ibmcloud dev run --run-cmd [/the/run/command]`

 ## shell